Introduction

 Run one task session

-Now open a new session, and prompt SCE agent to implement the next task in the plan.
-SCE agent will pull in relevant context from the repo and potentially prompt you back to clarify some issues that relate to the next task.
+Now open a new session, and prompt the SCE agent to implement the next task in the plan.
+The SCE agent will pull in relevant context from the repo and potentially prompt you back to clarify some issues that relate to the next task.
 After that, the agent will ask you to start implementing the task.
-Don't forget to review the code SCE agent produced.
+Don't forget to review the code the SCE agent produced.

 Repeat this loop for each task created in the implementation plan.
 Multi-task sessions are possible, but one task per session usually gives better control and traceability.